YASHHTANWARRR/PING/README.md

 <h1>PING<H1></H1>
-          Creating an IP paCket which recives data on a low level network and then filtering out the packet through checksum reaching our own requirements
+          Creating an IP packet which recives data on a low level network and then filtering out the packet through checksum reaching our own requirements

 Libraries utlisied :